kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Swap to MC and deactivate Solo Mode
 - One Flurry on each patrol droid; Zaalbar and T3 should finish them off
 - Kill patrol droid in next hallway as MC
+- *Equip MC: Remove Vibroblade Offhand*
+  - The Assault Droid and Sith Governor have high enough defense that we need to remove our Two-Weapon Fighting penalty for any consistency
 - Loot footlocker in barracks for Sith passcard
 - Open door to Assault Droid fight:
   - Use Concussion Grenade on Assault Droid with T3